Artificial Intelligence or AI – Abstract

 What is artificial intelligence?

-Artificial intelligence (AI) is a broad term for computer systems that act in ways that seem intelligent.
+Artificial intelligence (AI) is a broad term for computer systems acting intelligently.
 It can describe any activity where a computer or machine can perform tasks that would typically require human intelligence.
 The term was popularized by John McCarthy when he introduced it in 1956 at Dartmouth College.
 Still, artificial intelligence has been around for decades—the first written work on AI was published in 1946 by Alan M. Turing and Patrick Shaw.

 Applications of Artificial Intelligence.